 United Parish and the Greater Boston Interfaith Organization

-United Parish has a unique opportunity to join with an interfaith coalition focused on making true, systemic changes to support social and economic justice in our local communities.
-This organization, called the Greater Boston Interfaith Organization (GBIO), relies on faith-based communities like ours to lead and participate in actions to put forward and influence humane, progressive legislation.
+We will hold an informational forum on Tuesday, June 1 at 7pm on Zoom for members of our congregation to learn more about this exciting opportunity to join an interfaith coalition focused on making true, systemic changes to support social and economic justice in our local communities.
+The Greater Boston Interfaith Organization (GBIO) brings together faith-based communities like ours to lead and participate in actions to advocate and influence humane, progressive legislation.

-This spring at United Parish’s annual meeting (June 13), we hope to vote to join the 58 churches, synagogues, and mosques of GBIO.
-In preparation, we’ve tried to answer common questions about the organization in the video below.
+This spring at United Parish’s annual meeting (June 13), we will vote on joining the 58 churches, synagogues, and mosques of GBIO.
+In preparation, our Stretching into Justice Ministry Team has answered common questions about GBIO in the video below.
 If you have a specific question, feel free to navigate to the video time stamps listed next to each question.

 1. Why should United Parish join GBIO?
 [0:04-7:24]